tarantool/metrics/doc/monitoring/install.rst

 Direct way
 ----------

-To install only the Metrics module, execute the following commands:
+To install only the ``metrics`` module, execute the following commands:

 #.
+Set current folder:
     .. code-block:: shell

         $ cd ${PROJECT_ROOT}

 #.
+To install the missing dependencies, execute the folowing command:
     .. code-block:: shell

         $ tt rocks install metrics <version>
         # OR #
         $ tarantoolctl rocks install metrics <version>

-    where <version> - the desired version number (you can omit it, then the version from the master branch will be installed)
+    where ``version`` is the necessary version number.
+If omitted, then the version from the ``master`` branch is installed).